techrail/devta/CONTRIBUTING.md

 # Devta Contribution Guide

-Thanks for investing your time in contributing to the project.
-Whether you want to fix a bug, add a new feature, or improve documentation, your help is greatly appreciated.
+Thank you for investing your time in contributing to the project.
+Whether you want to fix a bug, add a new feature, or improve documentation, your help is greatly appreciated.❤️

-Before you start contributing, please take a moment to review this guide.
+Before you start contributing, please make sure to read the relevant section before making your contribution.
+It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+The community looks forward to your contributions. 🎉

+> You can join us on [Discord](https://discord.gg/aKkWFghPrV) where we discuss about ongoing and upcoming projects.

 ## Issues